andresantos110/potato/example/README.md

 Before clicking "Next", make sure that the "Target language" is set to VHDL.

-In the "Add Constraints" screen, add the `arty.xdc` file from the `example/` directory.
-If you are not synthesizing the design for the Arty board, you will have to modify this file to make the design work.
-The `Nexys4DDR_Master.xdc` is suited for the Nexys 4 DDR board.
+In the "Add Constraints" screen, add the `arty.xdc` or `Nexys4DDR.xdc` file from the `example/` directory, depending on the target board.
+If you are not synthesizing the design for the Arty or Nexys 4 boards, you will have to modify this file to make the design work.

 After creating the project, verify that the toplevel entity in your project is called `toplevel` (from the `toplevel.vhd` file).